REEF is proud to partner with over 130 dive shops, dive clubs, individuals, and other organizations as REEF Field Stations.

 I try to find ways to give back in as many aspects of my life as possible.
 When I learned about REEF, the Great Annual Fish Count, and for what the data is used, I knew I had to participate.
 I do surveys on as many dives as I can throughout our season and volunteer assist at our local Great Annual Fish Count event.

 When I give my dive briefings, I tell everyone that I dive really slowly.
 For emphasis, I add that moon snails have passed me!
 They chuckle, but once underwater, they see that I was not exaggerating.
 Back when I first started surveying, I was slowed by having to stop and think about or look at my cheat sheet to see exactly what fish I had just seen.
 During the pause, I always saw something else, and I learned that the best way to see things is to move, well, at a snail's pace.
 If I actually stopped and stared at the same spot for five minutes, I would see tons of stuff.

 Do you dive close to where you live, and if so, what is the best part about diving there?

-What is your favorite fish or marine invertebrate?
+What is your favorite non-fish sighting?

 Do you have any surveying, fishwatching, or identification tips for REEF members?